hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > _Dec.
 2021 - Present_

 > *   Leading managers of managers and managers
 > *   Working together with data engineering teams and data science teams collaboratively
-> *   Leading the technical side of local commerce vertical with multiple domains like logistics, assortment, store operations... (over 17 teams under multiple domains)
+> *   Leading the technical side of the local commerce vertical with multiple domains like logistics, assortment, store operations... (over 17 teams under multiple domains)
-> *   Being part of the tribe leadership group to work on tech strategy of the company
+> *   Being part of the tribe leadership group to work on the tech strategy of the company
-> *   Overseeing squads` work, and ensuring that they build high quality applications and features
+> *   Overseeing squads` work, and ensuring that they build high-quality applications and features
 > *   Designing the org. structure/team topologies to keep the performance higher
 > *   Allocating appropriate resources to ensure predictable delivery of multiple applications and projects
-> *   Collaborating with product manager(s) to create value continuesly
+> *   Collaborating with product manager(s) to create value continuously
-> *   Attracting exceptional engineers, attending technical interviews and managing their performance
+> *   Attracting exceptional engineers, attending technical interviews, and managing their performance
-> *   Helping teams; modelling software architecture, system architecture and scalability architecture
+> *   Helping teams; modeling software architecture, system architecture, and scalability architecture
 >
 > * * *
 >